casdoor/casdoor-website/docs/how-to-connect/mcp/troubleshooting.md

 ---
-title: Troubleshooting
+title: MCP troubleshooting
-description: Common MCP OAuth issues and debugging techniques
+description: Common MCP and OAuth issues and how to debug them.
 keywords: [MCP, OAuth, troubleshooting, debugging, errors]
 authors: [hsluoyz]
 ---

-This guide covers common issues when using Casdoor with MCP servers, whether you're connecting to Casdoor's built-in MCP server or using Casdoor as an OAuth provider for your own MCP server.
+This page covers common problems when using Casdoor’s built-in MCP server or when Casdoor is the OAuth provider for your own MCP server.

 ## Common Errors